scikit-plots/scikit-plots.github.io/dev/_sources/devel/docker.rst.txt

    git clone https://github.com/YOUR-USER-NAME/scikit-plots.git
    cd scikit-plots/docker

+   ##  Use terminal or open to vscode to run docker compose
+   code .

 Docker Environment Setup for Jupyter and/or NVIDIA GPU

 This repository contains Docker & Docker Compose configurations for running Jupyter Notebooks with optional NVIDIA GPU support.